Population served: Patients, caregivers, health professionals

 Population served: Anyone needing information on myeloma, including patients, caregivers and health professionals

-To improve the quality of life of myeloma patients and their families.
+To improve the quality of life of myeloma patients and their families while working toward prevention and a cure through four founding principles: research, education, support, and advocacy.

 - Makes referrals to support groups and hosts an on-line support group